 Should Pregnant Cats Be Spayed?

 Of course, there is no evidence that the people who plan to adopt the mother and/or kittens would have gone to the shelter instead.
 Perhaps they weren't even looking for a cat until they heard a friend, neighbor, or co-worker had adoptable kittens.
 An individual who is willing to keep both the mother cat and the kittens or find good, permanent homes for them, should not be made to feel guilty for allowing the birth.
+Of course the mother cat and her kittens should be spayed and neutered as soon as possible.

 How to Decide if You Should Spay Your Pregnant Cat